What is Refraction?

 - Twinkling of stars is due to refraction of light.

 - Mirage and looming are optical illusions which are a result of refraction of light.

 - A swimming pool always looks shallower than it really is because the light coming from the bottom of the pool bends at the surface due to refraction of light.

-- Formation of a rainbow is an example of refraction as the sun rays bend through the raindrops resulting in rainbow.
+- Formation of a rainbow is an example of refraction as the sun rays bend through the raindrops resulting in the rainbow.

 - Prism is also an example of refraction.

 What is Refraction of Light in Ray Optics?

 Refraction of light refers to the change in direction of a ray of light when it travels from one medium to another.
-Refraction of light is one of the most common types of phenomenon but various other waves like water waves and sound waves also experience refraction.
+Refraction of light is one of the most common types of a phenomenon but various other waves like water waves and sound waves also experience refraction.